Littelfuse: Modern history

 Littelfuse reincorporated in November 1991 with Howard Witt as its president and CEO.
 Witt had worked for Littelfuse since 1979 and had been president and CEO of Littelfuse since February 1990, when the company was still owned by Tracor.
 In 1991, Littelfuse offered its second IPO in company history.
 The company's profits rose throughout the 1990s and the company expanded its operations in Europe and Asia.
 Littelfuse also expanded into South America with a distribution and engineering center in São Paulo, Brazil.

 Gordon Hunter replaced Witt as president and CEO of Littelfuse at the end of 2004.
 In 2008, Littelfuse restructured its manufacturing operations, closing 16 small manufacturing plants and opening 6 new, larger plants.
 The company moved its headquarters from Des Plaines, Illinois, to Chicago, Illinois, the same year.

 The company was recognized as Product of the Year by Consulting-Specifying Engineer in 2010, 2011, 2012 and 2013.
 Arrow Electronics recognized Littelfuse with an award for Supplier Excellence in 2011.
 The company received TTI Supplier's Excellence Award in 2010, 2011, 2012 and 2013.
 Littelfuse received the Chicago Innovation Award in 2012.
 In 2013, the company received Processing Magazine's Breakthrough Product of the Year.
 Littelfuse was recognized as one of the Best Places to Work in Illinois in 2012, 2013 and 2014.

 The company announced in November 2016 that COO Dave Heinzmann would succeed Hunter as president and CEO in January 2017.

 Products

 Littelfuse designs and manufactures circuit protection products for the electronics, automotive and electrical industries.
 The company operates between three business unit segments: Electronics, Industrial, and Automotive.
-Products include: fuses and protectors, suppressors, gas discharge tubes, electronic switches, solenoids, battery management devices, and protective relays.
+Products include: fuses and protectors, suppressors, gas discharge tubes, electronic switches, solenoids, battery management devices, solid-state relays, and protective relays.

 With the acquisition of Hamlin, Inc. in 2013, Littelfuse expanded its product offering to include sensors for the automotive, industrial and consumer industries.